willstall/gh_pages_jekyll/docs/index.md

 ---
-test_yaml: 'This page has header yaml'
+test_yaml: 'You can store additional page and site data in yaml.'
 ---

 ## Step 1